netoguimaraes/terminal-sidebar/README.md

 Other configs can be overwrited in ```config.js```;
 * `twitter`: an array with twitter usernames (dafault are bots).
 This will fill the twitter boxes.
 * `weather`: a city name to show up weather;
-* `celsius`: if true, degree are showed as celsius. if not it's Fahrenheits.
+* `celsius`: if true, degrees are showed as celsius. if not it's Fahrenheits.

 ## :tomato: Pomodoro Mode